MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 wetting and drying scheme.

-The time stepping options to run the simulations include the fourth order Runge-Kutta scheme (RK4), which is the default, and a local time-stepping (LTS) scheme, see
+The time stepping options to run the simulations include the fourth order Runge-Kutta scheme (RK4), and two local time-stepping schemes.
+The first LTS scheme is based on a strong stability preserving Runge-Kutta scheme of order three and is called LTS3, see
 `Lilly et al. (2023) <https://doi.org/10.1029/2022MS003327>`_
 for details.
+The second LTS scheme is based on a forward-backward Runge-Kutta scheme of order two and is called FB-LTS.
-Each test case in the ``ocean/hurricane`` test group has an LTS counterpart which is identified by the ``_lts`` appendix in the test case name.
+Each test case in the ``ocean/hurricane`` test group has a counterpart for each LTS scheme which is identified by appending the test case name with ``_lts`` for LTS3 and ``_fblts`` for FB-LTS.
-Note that the executable to be used with LTS has to be compiled with the following options: ``USE_LTS=true OPENMP=false``.

 Shared config options
 ---------------------